PhilipEskins/princessclone/README.md

 ## Description

 _This website is a clone of the front page of https://www.princess.com/ The Princess website might look a lot different depending on when you view this.
-Screenshots from the version I worked off of are below._
+Screenshots from the version I worked off of are below.
+My website does include some @media functionality, feel free to resize your screen to check them out._
 _Link to viewable webpage https://philipeskins.github.io/princessclone/_

 ## Setup/Installation Requirements